Aarush2k1/FlexMoney-Assignment/README.md

 5. Validity of one time payment is till last day of the month.
 6. User need to register and make payment again for booking a new slot.
 7. User cannot book more than one time in a month to avoid clash with other slot.
-8. Users are Indian citizen.
-9. 10 digit mobile no validation.
+8. 10 digit mobile no validation.
-10. The validation is done for the registration page only.
+9. The validation is done for the registration page only.
-11. Plain password is stored in the database.